babak-soleimani/diaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

+## Introduction
+Follwoing a disaster, agencies receive millions of messages, either directly or through social media.
+This is when these organizations have limited capacity to analyze and organize this data to filter them and to pull out the most important messages.
+This categorization is important since each organization is responsible for a different set of issues.

+This project takes the dataset from Figure8 to label to train a model that can automatically classify new incoming messages in relevant categories.
+This project can effectively address this task in future disasters.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.